gradido/gradido/deployment/bare_metal/setup.md

 # This assums you have root access via ssh to your cleanly setup server
 # Furthermore this assumes you have debian (11 64bit) running

+# Check your (Sub-)Domain with your Provider.
+# In this document gddhost.tld refers to your chosen domain

 > ssh root@gddhost.tld

 # change root default shell